 - 30-Day Rule: You must complete the paid engagement within the first 30 days of arriving in the UK

-- Age: Must be at least 18 years old at the time of application
+- Age: Must be at least 18 years old when you arrive in the UK

 - Financial Maintenance: Sufficient funds to cover travel, accommodation, and living costs without accessing public funds